West End, Cincinnati: History

 The West End is the location of City West, the largest housing development project in Cincinnati since World War II.
-The project transformed the once low-income area into mixed-income development.
-In 1999 many of the blighted, cramped buildings were leveled to make way for new townhomes with ample parking.
-In 2007, part 1 crimes were down by 30% when compared to 1999.
+The project transformed the once low-income area into a mixed-income development.
+In 1999 many of the old buildings were leveled to make way for townhomes.

 Controversy erupted in 2005 when plans were announced to open a $15-million "one-stop" social services facility at 800 Bank Street.
 The project, known as CityLink, would be the largest such facility in Cincinnati.
 Some argued that it would increase crime and poverty in the West End, decrease property value, and undermine the redevelopment there.
 Some even accused the city of trying to relocate the poor from the thriving Over-the-Rhine neighborhood to the West End.
 However, proponents argued that the West End's central location makes it easy for the poor to access.
 A lawsuit to stop the CityLink project failed, as did the subsequent appeal to the Ohio Supreme Court.
 CityLink Center has since launched in 2013, serving over 3,000 Cincinnati residents since that time including over 250 from the West End neighborhood.
-Individuals engage in the center to advance their lives holistically through the integrated support of over 14 on-site agencies.
-The development of CityLink Center has not resulted in crime, development has actually further continued, and property values have increased.
+The development of CityLink Center did not result in increased crime.

+Historic sites

+West End is home to multiple historic buildings and districts listed on the National Register.
+These include Laurel Homes, Dayton Street Historic District, Betts–Longworth Historic District, and Betts House.

+Geography

+West End is located northwest of downtown, east of Queensgate, west of Over-the-Rhine, and southeast of Fairview.